 Food For Thought: Labs

 Lab work can tell a great deal about what’s going on with your cat’s or dog’s body.
-It’s not difficult to imagine that lab work is essential to determine how well a diet is working.
-We rely on this kind data to fine-tune diets so we can achieve the desired nutritional outcomes.
+It’s not difficult to imagine that labs are essential to determine how well a diet is working.
+We rely on this kind of data to fine-tune diets so we can achieve the desired nutritional outcomes.

 Some lab tests are straightforward, providing a simple “yes” or “no” answer.
-For instance, was the test positive for Feline Immunodeficiency Virus (FIV) or heart worm.
+For instance, a test may show whether your cat is positive for Feline Immunodeficiency Virus (FIV) or heartworm.

 Most other tests, however, are reported as numbers or values.
 Laboratory test results reported as numbers are not meaningful by themselves.
 Their meaning comes from comparison to reference values.
 Reference values are the values expected for a healthy animal.
 They are sometimes called “normal” values and are associated with a normal range.
 The lab values from your baby either fall within the ‘normal’ range, are above the range (a high result), or fall below the range (a low result).

-To determine ranges, and what’s ‘normal’, labs may conduct their own studies for the tests they perform, they may adopt reference ranges from test manufacturers or other labs, or they may derive reference ranges from existing patient data.
+To determine ranges—and what’s considered ‘normal’—labs may conduct their own studies for the tests they perform, they may adopt reference ranges from test manufacturers or other labs, or they may derive reference ranges from existing patient data.

-There can be lab-to-lab variability which can occur due to differences in testing equipment, chemical reagents used, and analysis techniques.
+Lab-to-lab variability can result from differences in equipment, reagents, and analysis methods.
+As a result, there is often no single universal reference value.
 Consequently, for most lab tests, there is no universally applicable reference value.
 Comparing a lab result from lab A, to the same test from lab B, may show a different value.

-One example, Creatinine is produced as a natural byproduct of muscle activity and is removed from the blood by the kidneys.
+For example, creatinine is produced as a natural byproduct of muscle activity and is removed from the blood by the kidneys.
 Creatinine is often measured as a gauge of how well the kidneys are functioning.
 Creatinine levels are affected by an animal’s muscle mass.
 Because males have greater muscle mass than females, younger animals have more muscle mass than aged animals, the reference values can vary.

 Recommended Blog Posts